Is ME to WE a charity?

 What is the role of ME to WE at WE Day?

-ME to WE is a proud supporter of WE Day, which operates under WE Charity.
+ME to WE is one of the many proud supporters of WE Day.

-More formally, ME to WE is a key program partner of the event, with clearly defined roles and responsibilities, just like other leading sponsors and partners.
-As such, ME to WE has the opportunity to share its message at WE Day.
-Without the support of ME to WE, the magic of WE Day would not be possible.
-We are so proud of the social enterprise’s role in the event and plan to continue to play a critical role in celebrating young people.
+More formally, ME to WE is a key program partner and sponsor of the event, with clearly defined roles and responsibilities, just like other leading sponsors and partners.
+As such, ME to WE has the opportunity to share its message of creating meaningful and lasting change at WE Day.

 How is ME to WE governed?